yoeran/e-missions.nl/src/custom-data/topics/en/email.md

       receiver of attachments.
     todo: Download the attachments with or without the email after receipt and delete the emails with attachment from your mailbox.
+  - tip: "Reduce attachment sharing: work in shared environments"
+    explanation: Do you have to share a lot of documents, images or presentations because you need others to collaborate or reflect on it?
+An easy way, is to share work is the digital workplace.
+To remind the other on where it is stored, you could use a hyperlink reference to the shared folder or specific document, image or presentations.
+    todo: Avoid sending versions of collaborative documents back and forth.
+Work in shared documents instead.
+  - tip: Reduce Attachment Size
+    explanation: You can already reduce, convert and down­sample the size of your attachement while saving.
+For most cases, it still fits the purpose of reading, collaborating or improving.
+Only if you want to have a file (large-scale) printed, you should take into account the required resolutions.
+Compressing would also makes it more easily to share via e-mail and is not too large on the web sites.
+    todo: Minimize the size of your attachments by sending image compressed PDFs or ZIP files
 body_addendum_text: >-
+  ### Did you know?

-  .Did you know reading your email on your mobile is a lot greener than reading your email on a desktop?
+  *Did you know reading your email on your mobile is a lot greener than reading your email on a desktop?*

   Just over half of all emails (54%) get read on a desktop, 46% get read on a mobile device.
 This can be a laptop, a tablet or a phone.
 In fact, using your phone to read email is, by far, the greenest way because it uses a lot less electricity to complete the task.